tpadjen/civ-vii-resource-allocation/README.md

 ## Features:
 * Remove all assigned resources from all settlements with the click of a button
 * Keep all resource lists sorted
-* Middle click an assigned resource to immediately unassign it from a settlement (if possible)
+* Middle click an assigned resource to immediately unassign it from a settlement, if possible

 ## Installation Instructions